peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-13 Gnome Liches.md

 Curiosity drew the party to investigate the river.
 Hymn used Alter Self to breathe underwater, accompanied by Mabel in eel form.
 Lysanderoth checked the north part of the bridge while Oz watched from the shore.

 Suddenly, Oz was attacked by a fireball and thrown into the river.
 The party engaged in combat with a man who had previously ambushed them.
-The battle intensified as a monstrous tentacle grabbed Hymn, and Oz retaliated with a Guiding Bolt, revealing the source of the tentacle.
+The battle intensified as a monstrous tentacle grabbed Hymn, and Oz retaliated with a Guiding Bolt, revealing the monstrous source of the tentacle.

 After a fierce fight, the party managed to tie up their assailant, who revealed himself as a member of the Sorcerers' Secret Police (SSP).
-They discovered papers describing the party, including Mabel's illusory magic, and a stone amulet resembling Mabel's back tattoo but defaced.
+They discovered papers describing the party, including Mabel's illusionary magic, and a stone amulet resembling Mabel's back tattoo but defaced with a deep gash through the surface.

 The next morning, Oz engaged in an exchange with the bartender, causing some tension between her and Hymn.
 The session ended with Hymn returning to their shared room in tears, while Oz remained outside the tavern.